-Let us refer to the data traffic networking configuration of Figure 4.1 to be part of the hp-B1-a and hp-B4-a host profiles and this requires the configurations as Table Configuration of Basic Flavor Capabilities.
+Let us refer to the data traffic networking configuration depicted in the figure above to be part of the hp-B1-a and hp-B4-a host profiles and this requires the configurations as Table Configuration of Basic Flavor Capabilities.

-ingulation of Busic I la or expression
+Tuble lift col Tuble 1.9.
+Comparation of Dasie Flavor Cupublicates

 Capability Configured in Host profile: hp- Host profile: hp-

 B1-a B4-a

 CPU Allocation Ratio Hypervisor 1:1 4:1

 CPU Pinning BIOS Enable Disable

 SMT BIOS Enable Enable

 NUMA BIOS Disable Disable

 Huge pages BIOS No No

 Profile Extensions B1 B4